localvoid/ivi/documentation/general/components.md

 }
 ```

-### Context

-It is important that to access current context, component function is using `context` parameter instead of trying to
-get it from `arguments` list.
-Syncing algorithm can detect that component doesn't use context and when context is
-modified, instead of performing updating components that doesn't use contexts it will propagate new context through
-existing virtual dom tree.

 ## Stateful Component

 Stateful components are implemented with ES6 classes and should be extended from the base component class